 If you’re a responder or survivor who has been diagnosed with a 9/11-related health condition, you may be entitled to compensation.
 Navigating the VCF regulations can be confusing, overwhelming, and complicated.
 It is best to have a VCF attorney on your side who can help ensure that you receive the maximum payout to which you are entitled.

 The 9/11 Victim Compensation Fund attorneys at The Dearie Law Firm, P.C. have represented claimants and their families in 9/11 VCF claims for over a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.